 In a futuristic world that has embraced ape slavery, Caesar, the son of the late simians Cornelius and Zira, surfaces after almost twenty years of hiding out from the authorities, and prepares for a slave revolt against humanity.

 Caesar and his apes are forced into a deadly conflict with an army of humans led by a ruthless Colonel.
 After the apes suffer unimaginable losses, Caesar wrestles with his darker instincts and begins his own mythic quest to avenge his kind.
 As the journey finally brings them face to face, Caesar and the Colonel are pitted against each other in an epic battle that will determine the fate of both their species and the future of the planet.Written by

 In the Revelations novel, Luca tells Winter he is third-in-command of Caesar's Army, implying he got the rank temporarily after Rocket left with Blue Eyes.
 See more »

-The Colonel is eating a piece of fruit off the tip of his knife.
-He takes a small bite leaving the rest on the tip of his knife as he goes into an intense dialogue with Caesar.
-Camera back to The Colonel the piece of fruit suddenly disappeared and there's no fruit on the floor when the camera panned out.
+The Colonel eats a piece of fruit off the tip of his knife.
+He takes a small bite, leaving the rest on the tip of his knife as he goes into an intense dialogue with Caesar.
+The camera cuts away.
+When it cuts back, the fruit is gone, and there's no fruit on the floor when the camera pans out.
 See more »